yuanluya/ITAL/README.md

 ## Versions

-In this project, we the following version of libraries:<br />
+In this project, we used the following version of libraries:<br />

 Tensorflow v1.15<br />
 scikit-learn v0.22.1<br />